Class of 2025 cadets receive praise, cheer during Acceptance Day Parade

 |0

-This work, Class of 2025 cadets receive praise, cheer during Acceptance Day Parade [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Class of 2025 cadets receive praise, cheer during Acceptance Day Parade, by Jorge Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT